Germaine of Foix: Ancestry

 Ursula Germaine of Foix was born around 1488, possibly in Mazères, Kingdom of France.
-Her father was John of Foix, Count of Étampes and Viscount of Narbonne, and her mother was Marie d’Orléans, the sister of Louis XII of France.
+Her father was John of Foix, Count of Étampes and Viscount of Narbonne, and her mother was Marie d'Orléans, the sister of Louis XII of France.
 Germaine had one sibling, a younger brother, Gaston of Foix, Duke of Nemours, who was an acclaimed military commander in the Italian Wars.
 Germaine's paternal grandmother, Queen Leonor of Navarra, was the older sister of Ferdinand the Catholic King, so Germaine was the great-niece of her future husband.
 Although part of the royal house of Navarre, she spent her childhood in association with the French monarchy.

 Queen of Aragon

 Background

 An 1864 depiction of Queen Isabella dictating her will; her husband is sitting beside her bed in red.

-On 26 November 1504, Isabella I, Queen Regnant of the countries of the Crown of Castile and Queen Consort of those in the Crown of Aragon (1451–1504), died.
-As both her son and her grandsons had already died, the Crown of Castile was inherited by her eldest living daughter, Infanta Joanna ("Joanna the Mad"; 1479–1555) and Joanna's husband, Archduke Philip of Austria, Lord of the Netherlands and Duke of Burgundy ("Philip the Handsome/Fair"; 1478–1506).
-King Ferdinand II, Isabella's widower and Joanna's father, thus lost control of the countries that he had only ruled jure uxoris (Latin: "by right of [his] wife").
+On 26 November 1504, Isabella I of Castile, queen regnant of the countries of the Crown of Castile and queen consort of those in the Crown of Aragon (1451–1504), died.
+As both her son and her grandsons had already died, the Crown of Castile was inherited by her eldest living daughter, Joanna of Castile ("Joanna the Mad"; 1479–1555) and Joanna's husband, Archduke Philip of Austria, Lord of the Netherlands and Duke of Burgundy (Philip the Handsome; 1478–1506).
+King Ferdinand II of Aragon, Isabella's widower and Joanna's father, thus lost control of the countries that he had only ruled jure uxoris (Latin: "by right of [his] wife").

 His main concern was that with his own death, the Crown of Aragon would also be inherited by Joanna and Philip, passing most of the Iberian peninsula to the House of Habsburg.
 This could have been prevented by the birth of a male heir to Ferdinand, who would have displaced Joanna from at least the order of succession of Aragon.
 As part of an alignment with the Kingdom of France, he agreed to marry Germaine of Foix, niece of King Louis XII.
 Their engagement was established on 12 October 1505, in 2nd Treaty of Blois, in which Louis XII ceded his claims to the Kingdoms of Naples and Jerusalem to his niece, provided that she had a son from the marriage.
 Naples was already under Ferdinand's control, while the Kingdom of Jerusalem was practically nonexistent by this time.
 Through the union, Ferdinand hoped to father a male heir and gain accession to the throne of Navarre.